mrafalo/PiWD/README.md

 ---

 This project includes *rmd* files that are discussed and implemented during classes.
-For each *rmd* file, there is also *html* report included.
+For each *rmd* file, there is also *html* report included